Wittgenstein And Russia

 Finally, this essay has been reformatted to conform to the conventions adopted at this site; several minor typos have been corrected, and many links added.

 I have reproduced below John Moran's 1972 article from the New Left Review, which I recently found on the Internet.
 In the forty years since it was written, researchers have uncovered many more connections between Wittgenstein, Marxism and the former USSR -- to such an extent that it is no longer possible to argue that Wittgenstein was "apolitical", or, indeed, a conservative.
 I have incorporated much of this new material in my new Essay: Was Wittgenstein A Leftist?

 Moran unfortunately relies on Herbert Marcuse for some of his ideas, but, as I have argued here (warning, this page takes a few seconds to load properly!), Marcuse is an unreliable source.
 Among other things, I have shown that the clichéd interpretation of Wittgenstein -- that he wanted to "leave everything as it is" -- is completely misguided.
 Finally, what Moran has to say at the end about the Tractatus doesn't seem to have been informed by a careful reading of that book.

-[For anyone interested, easily the best book on the Tractatus is this one.
-There is nothing comparable yet for the Investigations -- although, Anthony Kenny's book comes the closest.]
+[For anyone interested, this is easily the best book on the Tractatus.
+There is nothing comparable yet for the Investigations -- although, Anthony Kenny's book comes about the closest.]